Building service engineers can work on a range of projects that contribute to the functioning of any kind of building, office or living space

-Your role as a building services engineer will be to design, install and maintain the services that are needed to allow a building to do what it's designed to.
+Your role as a building services engineer is to design, install and maintain the services that allow a building to do what it's designed to.
 In any building, this includes:

 - health and safety

 - lifts and escalators

 Sustainability is an important issue and you'll be at the cutting edge of designing, developing and managing new technologies that help to reduce a building's carbon emissions.